“First of its kind”: Indigenous Fashion Week in Salt Lake City - ExBulletin

 “It’s just going to get bigger and better,” she said, adding that the event is entirely Indigenous led and managed.

-“There are no stereotypes here; it’s just us as ourselves and that’s why this is a really important event,” she said.
+“There are no stereotypes here; it’s just us as ourselves and that’s why it’s a really important event,” she said.
 “It’s open to everyone and it’s a rare look at something that I feel like a lot of people are afraid to ask questions about because it’s such a marginalized community.
-We’re always there and we recover our culture through fashion.”
+We’re always there and we reclaim our culture through fashion.

 Michael Haswood, a Din artist who helps organize the show, said that while the event will be a modern fashion show, many pieces will incorporate traditional designs.